 This is the first recipe from my SPRING SOUP series.
-Click on here to see all the recipes!

 Winter might have escaped me this year, but never it is too late for sumptuous soups.
 It ain’t that hot on sunny spring yet, so something warm and light will serve just right.

 This fish chowder recipe is actually one of my favorites.
-I even like to serve this chowder as main dish since it can be so filling, thanks to generous portions of potatoes and fish meat.
+I even like to serve this chowder as the main dish since it can be so filling, thanks to generous portions of potatoes and fish meat.
 The taste is light and refreshing, just perfect for a nice spring day.

 - 4 1/2 cups water

 - 1 1/2 pounds halibut fillets or other firm white fish, skinned

 - 3 slices bacon, uncooked